lpgn/advanced-homeassistant-mcp/docs/deployment.md

 ### GitHub Actions Workflow

-The deployment is handled by the workflow in `.github/workflows/deploy-docs.yml`:
+The deployment is handled by the workflow in `.github/workflows/deploy-docs.yml`.
+This is the single source of truth for documentation deployment:

 ```yaml
 name: Deploy MkDocs